wchesley/notebook/Wazuh/README.md

 - [Email Alerts](./Email_Alerts.md)
 - [Notes from work](./Notes.md)

+## Migrating Wazuh agents to new server

+It really is as simple as changing the server IP in each agnets ossec.conf file then restarting the wazuh agent.

+---

 configured 'operational' user on my edge router for wazuh, enabled it's ssh access, had to change it's login shell (default to `/usr/bin/nologin`) then give it control over it's `~/.ssh/authorized_keys` file, `chown wazuh:users /home/wazuh/.ssh/authorized_keys`.

 Enabled syslog on wazuh server: https://documentation.wazuh.com/current/user-manual/capabilities/log-data-collection/syslog.html